MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-add-autopilot-devices-and-profile.md

 - New devices that haven't been through Windows out-of-box experience

-## Use the setup guide to create devices and profiles
+## Use the setup guide to add devices and profiles

 If you haven't created device groups or profiles yet, the best way to get started is by using the step-by-step guide.
 You can also [add AutoPilot devices](m365bp-create-and-edit-autopilot-devices.md) and [assign profiles](../admin/devices/create-and-edit-autopilot-profiles.md) to them without using the guide.